Quite free complicated abelian group, PCF and Black Boxes: Introduction

 An interesting point here is that for many non-structure problems we naturally end up with two incomparable proofs.
 One is when we have a $\mu^+$-free $\cF \subseteq {}^\partial \mu$ of cardinality $\lambda,\lambda$ as above.
 In this case the amount of freeness is large.
 In the other, we use the black box from Theorem \ref{a51}.
-But we may like to use more sophisticated black boxes, say start with $\lambda_\ell,\mu_\ell(\ell \le \bold k)$ black box $\bold x$ as in Theorem \ref{a51} and combine it with \cite{Sh:775}.
-The quotients $G/G_{\delta +1},\delta$ are close to being $\lambda^+_{\bold k}$-free, replace free by direct sums of small subgroups.
+But we may like to use more sophisticated black boxes, say start with $\lambda_\ell,\mu_\ell(\ell \le \bold k)$, a black box $\bold x$ as in Theorem \ref{a51} and combine it with \cite{Sh:775}.
+The quotients $G/G_{\delta +1},\delta$ a limit ordinal are close to being $\lambda^+_{\bold k}$-free, replacing free by direct sums of small subgroups.

-Recall from \cite[\S3]{Sh:309}: using BB for models of cardinality $\kappa_1,\kappa_2$ if $\kappa_2 = \kappa^{\kappa_1}_2$ then we can construct ones of cardinality $\kappa_2$ such that we get little interaction.
+Recall from \cite[\S3]{Sh:309}: if we are given BB approximating models with universe, e.g. $\kappa_2$ by ``guesses of cardinality $\kappa_1$", and usually models $\kappa_2 = \kappa^{\kappa_1}_2$ then we can construct models of cardinality $\kappa_2$ quite freely except the ``corrections" toward avoiding, e.g. undesirable endomorphisms, i.e. for each approximation of such endomorphisms given by the BB is seen as a ``task" how to avoid that in the end there will be an endomorphism extending the one given by the approximation.
+The ``price" is that we make the construction not free, but between the various approximations there is little interaction.
 This will hopefully help in \cite{Sh:F918}, which follows \cite{Sh:897} to use $\partial > \aleph_0$ and here to try to sort out the complicated cases like $\End(G) \cong R$.
-Maybe can get a neater proof.
+Maybe we can get a neater proof.